plumvillage/newsletter/src/en/articles/sr-chan-duc--returning-to-lower-hamlet.md

 ## First impressions of Upper Hamlet

 My first impression was how relaxed Upper Hamlet was.
 It was two weeks before the annual Summer Opening and preparations were being made in such a joyful and leisurely way.
-A bed had been prepared for me in a room whose name over the lintel was “Young Moon”.
+A bed had been prepared for me in a room whose name over the lintel was “Young Moon.”
 The bed consisted of four bricks, which supported at each corner a plank of plywood, covered by a thin piece of foam.
 In the following days I helped prepare beds like that for the guests who were to come.

 Another impression was: *This is a five-star hotel*, because in the monastery where I had practised in India, we had been so poor.
 We had no running water, no electricity, and no beds.
 Here I had the basic amenities as well as a spiritual family to practise with, and a teacher who spoke English and French and could guide me in the practice.